Skip to content

 A commercial dishwasher’s capacity is measured in racks per hour.
 How many racks can it wash in an hour?
 Throughput refers to the number of dishes washed per hour.
 These factors depend on the dishwasher type and size.
 Commercial dishwashers handle much larger loads and wash much faster (2–4 minutes) than domestic dishwashers (60–120 minutes).
 This is the biggest difference, and it's a game-changer for busy restaurants.
 Consider your peak hours and the volume of dishes you need to clean to determine the right capacity.
 For a helpful comparison of commercial and domestic dishwashers, check out this guide from Project Systems.

-Energy and Water Efficiency
+Energy and Water Efficiency: Save Money and Resources

 Modern commercial dishwashers are designed with energy and water efficiency in mind.
 Look for models with features like low-flow spray nozzles and Energy Star ratings.
 Contrary to popular belief, these machines can often use less water than manual dishwashing, saving you money on utility bills.
 Dishwasher USA offers insights into efficient dishwashing practices.

-Sanitation Methods: High-Temp vs. Low-Temp
+Sanitation: High-Temp vs. Low-Temp Dishwashing

 Sanitation is crucial in a commercial kitchen.
 High-temperature dishwashers sanitize using water heated to 180°F. Low-temperature dishwashers sanitize using chemicals, often including bleach.
 Auto-Chlor provides further details on these sanitation methods.
 A commercial dishwasher is generally more reliable at sanitization than manual washing because it maintains consistent chemical dosing and water temperature.
 For more on consistent sanitation, read this Hobart blog post.